 MBIE has indicated the technical category foundations used in Christchurch are likely to provide a simple compliance pathway.
 MBIE recommends designers consider the three technical categories for foundation design options outlined in the Canterbury Guidance:

 Very Low and Low Liquefaction Vulnerability Technical Category 1 (TC1)

 These TC categories were developed from observation of actual earthquake affects in the Canterbury region and don’t directly correlate to Domain A, B and C as described by the ICC’s mapping.
 This is an issue common to most regions of New Zealand and MBIE has provided guidance to address this – www.building.govt.nz – Changes to foundation design (external link, new window).

 Designers must specify foundations to a level of resilience which reflects the importance of the structure and addresses the liquefaction hazard present.
 Defining the development scenario is the first step in this process.
 Higher importance building work will demand a higher level of rigour and confidence in the design process.

 The methodology outlined is intended to inform the assessment of liquefaction hazard to support foundation design.
 It does not replace the need for site-specific geotechnical testing, review and interpretation by a suitably experienced engineering practitioner to establish the shallow ground conditions present and other hazards which may need to be addressed.

-A preliminary geological assessment of our city suggests that areas could be susceptible to liquefaction given and earthquake of sufficient type and magnitude.
-Council has commissioned Tonkin & Taylor Ltd to assess a “liquefaction study of the city”.
-The assessment is currently ongoing the report and the subsequent mapping will be uploaded to the ICC website prior to the 29 November for liquefaction assessment guidance.
+A geological assessment has been completed for our city showing areas that could be susceptible to liquefaction given and earthquake of sufficient type and magnitude.
+Tonkin & Taylor Ltd have completed a “liquefaction study of the city”.